EmilyMabie/WeeklyAccomplishments/README.md

 20 | Interviewed potential Instructional Designer candidates.
 Scripted and published an entire training course for authoring Impactful Group Activities.
 21 | Scripted, recorded, edited, and published training videos on competency-based education.
 Revised learning modules on the LMS.
 Established project management of two additional projects (total: 5).
 22 | Developed guidelines for group activities.
 Audited existing content for best practices and company standards.
 Cultivated interdepartmental integration efforts.
 23 | Transitioned project load to a regional (domestic) focus.
+Packaged and offloaded international projects to new team designees.
 Managed data collection and analysis.
 Presented findings to senoir leadership.
 24 | Used HTML and CSS to develop visual scaffolding and support for students within the LMS.
 Project Managed five simultaneous long-range projects.
 25 |
 26 | SIX MONTH ANNIVERSARY!